sharovatov/teamlead/articles/tests-howtostart.md

 This article is not about the technical details on how exactly to write autotest, but rather about the approach one could take to make sure that autotests initiative is not rejected.

-Once as you’ve [persuaded your manager](tests-persuasion.md) to support automated testing, you need to plan it right.
+Once you’ve [persuaded your manager](tests-persuasion.md) to support automated testing, you need to plan it right.

 Quoting my previous article on the topic: